staxrip/staxrip/docs/generated/commands.rst

     * - url <string>
       - URL or local file to be shown in the internet explorer powered help browser.

-.. option:: -ShowJobsDialog
+.. option:: ShowJobsDialog

     Dialog to manage batch jobs.

-.. option:: -ShowLogFile
+.. option:: ShowLogFile

     Shows the log file with the built-in log file viewer.

-.. option:: -ShowMainMenuEditor
+.. option:: ShowMainMenuEditor

     Dialog to configure the main menu.

-.. option:: -ShowMediaInfo:filepath
+.. option:: ShowMediaInfo

     Shows media info on a given file.